 There are two kinds of discrimination that are against the law, direct and indirect discrimination.

-For example, if a real estate agent tells an Aboriginal person they have no properties for rent but tells a Caucasian person that they do, this may be direct race discrimination.
+Direct discrimination is when you are treated unfairly because of a characteristic you have, or you are assumed to have, that is protected by New South Wales law.
+For example, a real estate agent tells an Aboriginal person they have no properties for rent but tells a Caucasian person that they do, this may be direct discrimination.

-a qualifying body excludes everyone with diabetes from registration on safety grounds, which could indirectly discriminate against individuals whose diabetes is controlled and would not impede them from doing the job safely (disability discrimination).
+Another exampl is a qualifying body excluding everyone with diabetes from registration for safety reasons, which could indirectly discriminate against individuals whose diabetes is controlled and would not impede them from doing the job safely (disability discrimination).